What to Do in Your First 30 Days in a New Role

 This article was originally published at The Next Web.

-Ken Norton is an executive coach who spent more than fourteen years at Google where he led product initiatives for Docs, Calendar, Google Mobile Maps, and GV (formerly Google Ventures).
+Ken Norton is an executive coach who works with product leaders.
+He spent more than 14 years at Google where he built products used by more than 3 billion people.

 • MOST POPULAR